formabble/releases/docs/docs/shards/shards/General/ForRange.md

 </div>

-Executes a shard while an iteration value is within a range.
+Executes a series of shards while an iteration value is within a specified range.

 ## Examples